Top 5-year CD rates disappoint in early 2015

 One measure of how little savers are being paid is the Cost of Funds Index compiled by the Federal Home Loan Bank of San Francisco.
 It asks banks in California, Arizona and Nevada how much they’re actually paying for deposits.

-The index hit a record low of 0.663% in September before rebounding slightly the last four months.
-It still sat at only 0.698% in January.
+The index hit a record low of 0.663% in September, and even though it has risen slightly since then, still sat at only 0.700% in February.

 Contributing editor Sabrina Karl provided research and analysis for this report.